yuno-payments/yuno-docs/docs/DIRECT INTEGRATION USE CASES/set-up-payment-method.md

       title: Create Payments
       type: basic
 ---
-# Setting Up Connections and Routing for Payments
+# Set Up Connections and Routing for Payments

 Before you can create payments using direct integration with Yuno's API, you must configure your account by setting up payment connections, defining payment routing, enabling payment methods, and obtaining your API credentials.
-This guide walks you through these essential setup steps.
+This page explains these essential setup steps.

-## Requirements Overview

-To process payments, ensure you complete the following steps in your Yuno Dashboard:
+You'll learn how to:

 * Configure your first payment connection.
 * Set up payment routing.
 * Enable payment methods in the checkout builder.
-* Obtain your API credentials, including your `public-api-key` and `private-secret-key`.
+* Get your API credentials, including your `public-api-key` and `private-secret-key`.

-## Detailed Setup Steps
+## Set up Your Account

 ### Step 1: Set up Your Connection